 Privacy winner: NordVPN

-First you need to choose your billing cycle, then check the Available Addons section to see if you need any of the additional price elements such as a streaming IP address.
-For the basic plan, TorGuard billing starts at $9.99 per month (Monthly plan).
-Their six-month plan runs $5.00 per month, and the one-year plan likewise goes for $5.00 per month.
+First, you need to select which VPN package you want.
+Then you need to choose your billing cycle.
+Finally, you’ll need to check the “Available Addons” section to see if you need any of the additional price elements such as a streaming IP address.
+For the basic plan, Anonymous VPN Standard billing starts at $9.99 per month or $59.99 per year.
+Anonymous VPN Pro billing starts at $12.49 per month or $69.99 per year.

 One big benefit of NordVPN is that they are offering a discounted two-year subscription.

 Price and Refund Winner: NordVPN